Leon Greenwood: Athletics

 From Batley, he was a member of Spenborough Harriers in Yorkshire.
 He competed in athletics as a sprinter.
-He became Welsh 200 metres champion and a finalist at the British indoor athletics championships, before suffering an angle injury that required surgery and a two-year rehabilitation period.
+He became Welsh 200 metres champion and a finalist at the British indoor athletics championships, before suffering an ankle injury that required surgery and a two-year rehabilitation period.
 He later worked as a sprint coach at The Newbury Athletics Club in Berkshire.

+Prior to bobsleigh, Leon was a police officer.

 Bobsleigh

 After a society talent ID day at the University of Bath, Greenwood joined the British Bobsleigh programme in 2022.
 He was a member of the Great Britain squad that won silver at the IBSF World Championships 2023 in Saint Moritz.

 He was a member of the Great Britain four-man bobsleigh team that won a bronze medal in the 2024–25 Bobsleigh World Cup, alongside Brad Hall, Taylor Lawrence and Arran Gulliver.
 The four also won bronze at the IBSF European Championships 2025 in Lillehammer.

+Greenwood competed at the 2026 Winter Olympics in the two-man and four-man competitions, finishing 12th and 7th respectively.
+He was initially only competing in the four-man event, but stepped in for the third and fourth heats of the two-man after team-mate Taylor Lawrence sustained an injury.

 Personal life

-He is married to Nicole Cockburn, a former Scottish lacrosse player, and has a daughter born in 2024.
+He is in a relationship with Nicole Cockburn, a primary school teacher, and has a daughter born in 2024.